nik-55/nik-55.github.io/README.md

 > Team Projects build with proper planning - Verified by mentors

 - Election Portal - It is the portal for conducting elections within IIT Roorkee campus.
 Around 10K students visit our portal during last elections.
 The best part is that our prs are reviewed by seniors.
 Creating a product for real case scenario is a great experience.
 The repo is private but I can share the link of the [website](https://election.iitr.ac.in/).
-Skills: Next Typescript, Django, Docker, Git, Github, PostgreSQL
+Skills: Next Typescript, Django, Docker, Git, Github, PostgreSQL.
+Completed 🎊 Around 6K+ voters cast their vote on the site without any technical issues

 ### Small scale projects